In-Person Absentee Voting (vote early in person)

 All absentee voting by mail or in-person starts 46 days before each election.
-Applications returned before the start of the absentee period will have their ballots sent out on the first day of the absentee period (Friday, September 18).
-After the start of the absentee period, ballots will be mailed out as soon as applications are received.
-Due to high volume for the 2020 elections, there may be longer delivery times.
+Applications returned before the start of the absentee period will have their ballots sent out on the first day of the absentee period.
+After the start of the absentee period, ballots will be mailed out as soon as possible after applications are received and processed.
 Please apply as early as possible to ensure prompt delivery.

 Returning Your Ballot